(Accepting applications for the 2016/17 academic year starting February 5, 2016)

-Encouraging diversity of thought, background, philosophy, and individual interest, we strive to maintain a safe space for the Wesleyan/Middletown community.
+Encouraging diversity of thought, background, philosophy, and individual interest, The Xi chapter of Psi Upsilon strives to maintain a safe space for the Wesleyan/Middletown community.
 We value self-governance, without which one cannot fully develop true leadership abilities.
 We promote the performance of art, intellectual discourse and the development of interpersonal relationships within our organization and feel it is our commitment to the community to foster these values with the use of our space and number; we are dedicated to providing a rich social life for students across the Wesleyan campus.
 And as always, we call on all members to work towards our credo of:

 Service to Others

 Founded in 1843, the Xi has been a part of Wesleyan almost since the University’s inception.
 The first of its kind in the country, our chapter house was built specifically for the use of a fraternity, and we find pride in continuing our many traditions and offering friendship to all with the coeducation of our organization in 2015.
 While our history, in many ways, shapes how we have developed as an institution, it does not fully define us.
 Despite the fraternal nature of our union, it is still our belief that such a nature cannot characterize the social boundaries in which we navigate and we seek and encourage all willing to participate in our mission.

 Psi Upsilon is a privately owned residence in which students are permitted to live through the University’s program housing system.
 Residents will note a reduction of 60% of the total Residential Comprehensive Fee on their student account (which for 2016-2017 is $4185 for sophomores and $4757 for juniors and seniors).
 Residents are responsible for paying rent directly to Psi Upsilon.
 The housing cost for students on financial aid will be based upon the appropriate Residential Comprehensive Fee rate.
 Students should check with the organization regarding additional costs associated with living in the house before accepting an offer through the program housing selection system.